 - OUTREACH: To build and sustain contact with parents/guardians and children of the NG in order to create awareness of available support services and programs, while being mindful of age, location, military and civilian mindsets

-The mission of the National Guard Child and Youth Program is to promote and sustain the quality of life and resiliency of National Guard (NG) children and youth by providing secure, timely, flexible, high-quality support services and enrichment programs.
-The NG Child and Youth Program provides supervision during out of school hours for NG children and youth, while supporting prevention initiatives that mitigate youth violence, gang activities, substance abuse and other at-risk behaviors.
+The mission of the Army National Guard’s Child and Youth Services program is to promote and sustain the quality of life and resiliency of National Guard (NG) children and youth by providing secure, timely, flexible, high-quality support services and enrichment programs.
+The ARNG CYS program is available for school-aged, eligible dependents of Army National Guard Members who are ages six (6) to eighteen (18) years of age, and offers a range of positive activities designed to promote resiliency, healthy development and to ease transition to adulthood.
 Program also support school transitions and provide support services.
 The NG Child and Youth Program fulfills this mission by addressing the child care, youth development and school support needs through National, State/Territory and community-based programs, executed through the JFHQ Program Office and the NG Child and Youth Program.